Lucky Bay, Cape Le Grand National Park, Esperance. Photo by Tourism WA

 Okay, Western Australia is enormous – so it’ll take you 30 hours to get from Exmouth to Broome.
 Obviously you can’t do the trip all at once, but fear not - there is plenty to see and do along the way that’ll make the time pass in a lovely blur.
 The road from Exmouth to Broome is a famous road trip known as Warlu Way.
 The fastest way to get to Broome is to make two stops – from Exmouth, it’s six and a half hours to Tom Price, where you can easily access the stunning waterfalls of Karinjini National Park.
 From there, it’s another six and a half hours to Point Samson, for fresh seafood and absorbing the rich Indigenous history of the area.

 One more eight hour trip and you’ll arrive in the heart of the red outback – Broome!
 There is so much to love about this little coastal town, from sunset camel rides along Cable Beach to the quirky past-time of the locals – hermit crab races.
 From March to October, you’ll be able to witness the phenomenon of the Staircase to the Moon – where the moon reflects on Cable Beach’s turquoise water to produce a "staircase."
-If you’re loving the vibe of the Kimberley – and you definitely will – continue even further north to Kununurra and breathe different air at the very top of our great country.
-A world of vast lakes, huge outback stations and ancient history, Kununurra is like nothing you’ve seen or ever will see.
+A world of vast lakes, huge outback stations and ancient history, Western Australia is like nothing you’ve seen or ever will see.